dev-Ali2008/Xemu-android/README.md

 - Performance Scaling:
 you can manually adjust the resolution and performance in settings for experiment or low end devices

-### Text description
-This app is not a full-speed Xbox original emulator.
-It is built with performance and platform limitations in mind, and is best suited for:

 ## Device Requirements
 Android 10+